rodenacker/FormSpamPrevention/README.md

 # Form Spam Prevention: The Custom Tag Method

-A reliable method preventing spam bots from completing input, select and textarea els in online forms (e.g. contact forms)
+A reliable method to prevent spam bots from completing input, select and textarea fields in online forms (e.g. contact forms)

-## Why it works
+## How it works

-This method implments a small bit of Javascript that converts elements that use a custom tag (in this case \<f-f>\</f-f>) to any other html form element on page load.
+This method implments a small bit of Javascript that converts elements that use a custom tag (in this case \<f-f>\</f-f>) to any other html form element when a page loads.
 When using this method the page html does not need to contain any input, select or textarea elements that automated systems can populate (works in June 2022).
-This works with any custom tag and can be changed very easily.

 ## Usage